-- Check the Enable box for IPsec. - In the Peer Address field, select the Dynamic option.
-Note: When VPN connection is set to a peer with dynamic IP address, the PG59XX will act as a responder and will passively accept the connection initiated by the remote gateway. - Set the network IPv4 address in the Remote Subnet with the number of bits for subnet mask in "address prefix length" or behind the "/" symbol. - Because this IPsec VPN connection has a subnet at one end, the Connection Type option must be set to Tunnel only.
+- Check the Enable box for IPsec. - If you need to enable NAT Traversal option, check the Enable box for this option. - In the Peer Address field, select the Dynamic option.
+Note: When VPN connection is set to a peer with dynamic IP address, the SE59XX will act as a responder and will passively accept the connection initiated by the remote gateway. - Set the network IPv4 address in the Remote Subnet with the number of bits for subnet mask in "address prefix length" or behind the "/" symbol. - Because this IPsec VPN connection has a subnet at one end, the Connection Type option must be set to Tunnel only.